cilcia2025/WBC/README.md

 # WBC
 Welcome to **WBC**!
 This software is available for download.
+WBC 1.0 - a MATLAB Package for correcting systematic bias in climate model simulations using Wavelet Bias Correction (WBC).
+Detailed of WBC algorithm is available at https://doi.org/10.1029/2022GL100550 and https://doi.org/10.1029/2021GL092953

 ## 📥 Download
 Click the link below to download the files:

 🔗 [Download here](https://drive.google.com/drive/folders/1Ffp9fq4UbgkhGoV3ksAcPj2sSQTM6vFL?usp=drive_link)

 ## 📌 Usage Instructions
 1. Download the files from the link above.